balena-io-modules/device-diagnostics/diagnostics.md

 restrictive local network, or an unreliable connection.

 ### check_user_services

 #### Summary

+Any checks with names beginning with `service_` come from user-defined services.
+These checks interrogate the engine to see if any services are restarting uncleanly/unexpectedly or failing health checks.
-Any checks with names beginning with `service_` come from user services.
-These checks allow users to provide their own health checks using the [HEALTHCHECK directive](https://docs.docker.com/engine/reference/builder/#healthcheck) defined in the Dockerfile.
-Any healthcheck output will be collected as-is, truncated to 100 characters, and shown as output along with the exit code of the healthcheck.
+We allow users to provide their own health checks using the [HEALTHCHECK directive](https://docs.docker.com/engine/reference/builder/#healthcheck) defined in the Dockerfile or docker-compose file.
+Any health check output will be collected as-is, truncated to 100 characters, and shown as output along with the exit code.

 #### Triage

+Investigate the logs of whichever service(s) are restarting uncleanly or failing healthchecks.
+This issue could be a bug in the error handling or start-up of the aforementioned unhealthy services.
 These checks are wholly limited in scope to user services and should be triaged by the developer.

+#### Depends on

+This check depends on the container engine being healthy (see [check_container_engine](#check_container_engine)).

 #### DIAGNOSE_VERSION=4.22.8